 Brutalist Web Design

 Readers of khalilstemmler.com either love or hate the design of the site.
-I coded it myself with slight inspiration from brutalist web design.
-Like most brutalist work, it can be very polarizing.
+When I was designing the site, I knew that I wanted to draw a little bit of inspiration from brutalist web design.
+The challenge is that most brutalist work can be very polarizing.

 What is brutalism?

 The term brutalism is derived from the French béton brut, meaning “raw concrete”.